yackx/ipgo/content/classic/hangman/hangman.md

 ### The game

-In this classic game, one person picks a random word, and another attempts to guess it.
+In this classic game, one player picks a random word, and the other player attempts to guess it.
 Each letter of the word to guess is hidden and replaced by a dash.
 At each turn, the guessing player suggests a letter.
 If it occurs in the word, the other player writes it at the correct position.
 If the letter does not occur in the word, the other player draws one limb of a hanged man stick figure on a gallow.
-The guessing player wins if they find out out the word before the hangman is drawn.
+The guessing player wins if they find out the word before the hangman is drawn.
 The other player wins otherwise.

 There are many variations of the game ; we will stick to a simple one.
 In our implementation: